Exploring the conditions for sustainability with open-ended innovation: Supporting Information

 and

 The solution for the environment, given by Eq.~(\ref{eq:constN0}), follows directly by using the inputs $A$ and $B$.
-Combining Eqs.~(\ref{eq:e}), (\ref{eq:eta}), and (\ref{eq:tau}) yields a transcendental equation for $\tau$, which can be solved numerically.
-The resulting values of $\tau$ are consistent with those obtained from simulations (Fig. \ref{fig:analytic}).
+Combined to Eqs. (\ref{eq:eta}) and (\ref{eq:kappa}), we obtain a transcendental equation for $\kappa$, which can be solved numerically.
+The resulting values of $\kappa$ are consistent with those obtained from simulations (Fig. \ref{fig:analytic}).